-This course, part of the Brevard Common Experience, is an interdisciplinary study of the past, present, and future of our local, regional, national, and global environments.
+This course, is an interdisciplinary study of the past, present, and future of our local, regional, national, and global environments.
 It looks at both natural and human-built environments, effects of human activities, and environmental economics, ethics, and policy.
 The course will consist of lectures, critical thinking discussions, and guest speakers.
 Prerequisite: BCE 111; Co-requisite: BCE 211L.